 |Muscle weakness||41 (40)||6 (6)||38 (37)||13 (13)|

 The safety analysis in Study 2 was conducted on 466 patients who received treatment.
-Table 2 lists the most common adverse drug reactions (≥ 10%) that were observed.
-Table 3 lists the most common Grade 3/4 adverse drug reactions (occurring at > 2%) that were observed.
+Table 2 lists the most common adverse reactions (≥10%) that were observed.
+Table 3 lists the most common Grade 3/4 adverse reactions (occurring at >2%) that were observed.
 The adverse reactions most often reported by patients treated with Thalomid/dexamethasone were constipation, peripheral edema, tremor, asthenia, dizziness and fatigue.
 Adverse reactions with a frequency at least 2-fold higher in the Thalomid/dexamethasone group than in the placebo/dexamethasone group include constipation, tremor, deep vein thrombosis and peripheral sensory neuropathy.

 |Patients with at least 1 Adverse Reaction||233 (99)||230 (99)|

 |General Disorders and Administration Site Conditions||176 (75)||149 (64)|

 |Edema peripheral||80 (34)||57 (25)|